microsoft/WhatTheHack/999-SAPonAzure/Student/01-SAP-Auto-Deployment.md

 ```
 Step 3: Open Azure Portal, record the Azure Subscription ID and save to Notepad.

-Step 4: In Azure Portal, go to Azure Active Directory => App Registration => select Service Principle “AutoSAPDeployAdminXX” => record Application (client) ID and Directory (tenant) ID field to Notepad.
+Step 4: **In Azure Portal, go to Azure Active Directory => App Registration => select Service Principle “AutoSAPDeployAdminXX” => record Application (client) ID and Directory (tenant) ID field to Notepad.**

-Step 5: Provision an ubuntu linux server through Azure portal (18.04 LTS, SKU: Standard DS1 v2) with named user “azureuser” and password “ use your own password and remember it ”.
+Step 5: Provision an ubuntu linux server through Azure portal (18.04 LTS, SKU: Standard DS1 v2) with named user **azureuser** and **password** use your own password and remember it ”.
 You will start all the Azure infrastructure provision from this server.

-Step 6: Login to the server as the named user “azureuser” and run the following commands (please remember to use the named user login “azureuser” instead of any other named user)
+Step 6: Login to the server as the named user **azureuser** and run the following commands (please remember to use the named user login **azureuser** instead of any other named user)

 ```
 % mkdir TST200/